Frequently Asked Questions

 - Microwave: Place tortillas on a microwave-safe plate.
 Wrap loosely with plastic wrap and microwave on high about 10 seconds for one or 30 seconds for four.

 - Stove-top: Place tortillas in a large nonstick frying pan on medium-high heat.
 Cook until warm, about 15-seconds.
 Flip to want other side, about 15-seconds.

 - Oven: Wrap tortillas in aluminum foil and bake at 350°F (180°C) for 5 to 10 minutes or until warm.
 This method is best when warming more than 4 tortillas at one time.

 If your tortillas are slightly stuck together, roll up the entire stack, and this should release them.
-If you continue to have difficulties, please contact the Consumer Engagement and we will be happy to assist you.
+If you continue to have difficulties, please contact the Consumer Relations and we will be happy to assist you.

 Yes.
 We recommend slipping a sheet of wax paper between each tortilla to prevent them from sticking together making it easier to thaw out only what is needed.